FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation

 \section{Abstract}

-Emotional Support Conversation (ESConv) aims to reduce help-seekers' emotional distress with the supportive strategy and response.
-It is essential for the supporter to select an appropriate strategy with the feedback of the help-seeker (e.g., emotion change during dialog turns, etc) in ESConv.
-However, previous methods mainly focus on the dialog history to select the strategy and ignore the help-seeker's feedback, leading to the wrong and user-irrelevant strategy prediction.
-In addition, these approaches only model the context-to-strategy flow and pay less attention to the strategy-to-context flow that can focus on the strategy-related context for generating the strategy-constrain response.
-In this paper, we propose a \textbf{F}eedback-\textbf{A}ware \textbf{D}ouble C\textbf{O}ntrolling Network (\textbf{FADO}) to make a strategy schedule and generate the supportive response.
-The core module in \textbf{FADO} consists of a dual-level feedback strategy selector and a double control reader.
-Specifically, the dual-level feedback strategy selector leverages the turn-level and conversation-level feedback to encourage or penalize strategies.
-The double control reader constructs the novel strategy-to-context flow for generating the strategy-constrain response.
-Furthermore, a strategy dictionary is designed to enrich the semantic information of the strategy and improve the quality of strategy-constrain response.
-Experimental results on ESConv show that the proposed FADO has achieved the state-of-the-art performance in terms of both strategy selection and response generation.
-Our code is available at https://github/after/reviewing.
+Emotional Support Conversation (ESConv) aims to reduce help-seekers' emotional distress with a supportive strategy and response.
+It is essential for the supporter to select an appropriate strategy according to the feedback of the help-seeker (e.g., emotion change during dialog turns, etc) in ESConv.
+However, previous methods mainly rely on the dialog history to select the strategy and ignore the help-seeker's feedback, causing wrong and user-irrelevant strategy predictions.
+Meanwhile, these methods only model the context-to-strategy flow but pay less attention to the strategy-to-context flow involving the strategy-related context for generating strategy-constrained responses.
+In this paper, a \textbf{F}eedback-\textbf{A}ware \textbf{D}ouble C\textbf{O}ntrolling Network (\textbf{FADO}) is proposed to make a strategy schedule and generate supportive responses.
+The core modules in \textbf{FADO} include a dual-level feedback strategy selector and a double control reader, where the former leverages the turn-level and conversation-level feedback to encourage or penalize strategies, and the latter constructs a novel strategy-to-context flow to generate strategy-constrain responses.
+Besides, a strategy dictionary is designed to enrich the semantic information of the strategy and improve the quality of the strategy-constrained response.
+Experimental results on ESConv indicate that the proposed FADO achieves state-of-the-art performance in terms of strategy selection and response generation.
+Our code is available at https://github.com/Thedatababbler/FADO.

-\begin{highlights} \item We propose a approach to make a strategy schedule and generate a strategy-constrain response in emotional support conversation. \item A dual-level feedback strategy selector incorporates the dual-level feedback of the help-seeker at the turn-level and conversation-level. \item A double control reader effectively constructs context-to-strategy flow and strategy-to-context flow between the strategy and dialog history. \item Experiments achieves the state-of-the-art performance in terms of both strategy selection and response generation. \end{highlights}
+\begin{highlights} \item An method is proposed to make a strategy schedule and generate a strategy-constrained response in emotional support conversations. \item The dual-level feedback strategy selector incorporates the dual-level feedback of the help-seeker at the turn level and conversation level. \item The double control reader effectively constructs a context-to-strategy flow and a strategy-to-context flow between the strategy and dialog history. \item The proposed method achieves state-of-the-art performance in terms of strategy selection and response generation. \end{highlights}